-In other words, an upward change in the 10-year Treasury bond's yield from 2.2 percent to 2.6 percent indicates negative market conditions because the bond's interest rate moves up when the market trends down.
+In other words, an upward change in the 10-year Treasury bond's yield from 2.2 percent to 2.6 percent is a sign of negative market conditions, because the bond's interest rate moves up when the market trends down.
 This happens largely because the bond market is driven by the supply and demand for investment money.

 When rates rise, that can attract those bond buyers back to the market, driving prices back up and rates back down.
 So conversely, a downward move in the bond's interest rate from 2.6 percent down to 2.2 percent actually indicates positive market performance.
 But why does the relationship work this way?
 The simple answer: there is no free lunch in investing.

 From the time bonds are issued until the date that they mature, they trade in the open market, where prices and yields continually change.
 As a result, yields converge to the point where investors are being paid approximately the same yield for the same level of risk.

 This prevents investors from being able to purchase a 10-year U.S. Treasury note with a yield to maturity of 8 percent when another one yields only 3 percent.
-It works this way for the same reason that a store cannot get its customers to pay $5 for a gallon of milk when the store across the street charges $3.
+It works this way for the same reason that a store cannot get its customers to pay $5 for a gallon of milk when the store across the street charges only $3.

 The following examples can help you gain a sense of the relationship between prices and yields on bonds.

 Interest Rates Go Up

 Consider a new corporate bond that becomes available on the market in a given year with a coupon of 4 percent, called Bond A. Prevailing interest rates rise during the next 12 months, and one year later the same company issues a new bond, called Bond B, but this one has a yield of 4.5 percent.